 - C. Accounting Changes.
 The fixed rates contained in this agreement were based on the organizational structure and the accounting system (Grants Management Systems) in effect at the time the proposal was submitted.
 Changes in the organizational structure or changes in the method of accounting for costs which affect the amount of reimbursement resulting from use of the rates in this agreement require prior approval of the FDOT.
 Failure to obtain such approval may result in subsequent audit disallowances. - D. Fixed Rates.
-The fixed rates contained in this agreement were based on an estimate of the costs which will be incurred during the period of the Agency's fiscal year ending June 30, 2022.
-When the actual costs for such period have been determined, an adjustment will be made to the actual billed indirect expenses during the 2022-2023 fiscal year to account for the difference in the indirect billed and the indirect incurred. - E. Notification to Federal Agencies.
+The fixed rates contained in this agreement were based on an estimate of the costs which will be incurred during the period of the Agency's fiscal year ending June 30, 2023.
+When the actual costs for such period have been determined, an adjustment will be made to the actual billed indirect expenses during the 2023-2024 fiscal year to account for the difference in the indirect billed and the indirect incurred. - E. Notification to Federal Agencies.
 Copies of this document may be provided to other Federal offices as a means of notifying them of this agreement. - F. Special Remarks.
 If any Federal contract, grant, or other agreement is reimbursing indirect costs by means other than the rates displayed in this agreement, MetroPlan Orlando shall notify the FDOT.

-BY MetroPlan Orlando: The Florida Department of Transportation Jason S. Loschiano, CPA DocuSigned by: Jana D. Adanh 693FB1DFE4574E7 BE5DD9FAF2CC4C5 Jason S. Loschiavo, CPA Jason D. Adank, CPA Director of Finance & Administration Deputy Comptroller, Financial Management 9/1/2021 2:06 PM PDT Date 9/1/2021 4:52 PM EDT Date
+BY MetroPlan Orlando: The Florida Department of Transportation DocuSigned by: DocuSigned by: Joson Adank BE5DD9FAF2CC4C5 Jason S. Loschiavo, CPA Director of Finance & Administration Jason D. Adank, CPA Deputy Comptroller, Financial Management 8/11/2022 1:07 PM PDT Date 8/11/2022 3:54 PM EDT Date